Sea-BirdScientific/seabirdscientific/README.md

 py -m pip install -e .[dev]
 ```

-## Usage examples
+## Examples
 ```python
 import sbs
 from sbs.processing import contour from sbs.visualization import data_visualization as dv
 ```
-Refer to example notebooks for more details
+The notebooks currently depend on data files that are not part of this repo, and can't be run as-is.
+For now, they are only for reference.

 ## Included submodules
 - [sbs_data_processing](https://github.com/Sea-BirdScientific/python-data-processing) as `processing`